Minhaj-Rahat/Cimalir/README.md

 - Before creating similarity matrix feature, we use *optimize_ga()* optimizer which will give us the optimal values for different parameters that we need to sett before calculating similarity matrix.
 - Create Similarity Matrix using *create_similarity_matrix(()*
 - For BinDiff, we first need to export the binaries using IDA pro and BinExport module.
 Use *ida_export_bindiff()*
-- hen use *similarity_matrix_bindiff* to create similarity matrix file for bindiff
+- Then use *similarity_matrix_bindiff* to create similarity matrix file for bindiff
 - We need to create string feature file using *create_yara_dict()*
 - Before clustering, use *hdbscan_optimal()* for optimal parameters and then use *cluster()* for clustering